Nikon D7100 vs Pentax KP

 It is notable that the D7100 has a headphone jack, which is not present on the KP This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-The KP is a recent model that features in the current product line-up of Pentax.
-In contrast, the D7100 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D7100 was succeeded by the Nikon D7200.
+Both the D7100 and the KP have been discontinued, but can regularly be found used on ebay.
+The D7100 was replaced by the Nikon D7200, while the KP does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.

 So what is the bottom line?
 Is the Nikon D7100 better than the Pentax KP or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.